Raspberry Pi 4

 ../_images/headphone_screenshot.png

-5. On the menu that comes up, check the card_id.
-We want the card_id here to be the same as the ID that corresponds with the Headphones entry on the /proc/asound/cards file on your Raspberry Pi.
+5. This will open the Configure Window.
+Check the “card_id” field here.
+The card_id should be the same as the ID that corresponds with the Headphones entry in the “/proc/asound/cards” file on the Raspberry Pi.

 ../_images/alsa_sink_module.png